Assisted Living Facility Loans up to $700,000

 Merchant Cash Advance requires a minimum credit score of 500 or higher.
 We will review your credit history to determine whether you have a good track record of paying bills on time and managing debt responsibly.
 If you don’t have good credit, an application with a lower score can still be approved if other favorable factors (such as collateral) exist.

 Small business owners can receive up to $700,000 in funding.
-However, businesses vary, so the amount you receive will depend on your circumstances.
+You may receive more or less depending on your business.

 Tips for Qualifying for an Assisted Living/Rehabilitation Facility Business Loan

-Lenders check your personal credit history and credit score when considering your application to see if you may not repay the loan.
-A good credit score above 670, will help you get approved for loans easier than those with poor credit scores and may determine how much interest you’re required to pay.
+Lenders consider your credit history and credit score when considering your application.
+Having a credit score above 670 will help you get approved for loans easier and determine how much interest you pay.

-A good business plan that lays out the anticipated growth for your business over the next three years should also be included, and projected earnings and current debts are essential for any loan application.
-Will you be investing in a big marketing campaign to bring in business?
-Will your assisted living facility offer specialized services like memory care?
+A good business plan that lays out projected growth for your business over the next three years should also be included in your application.
+You should also answer the following questions.
+Will you invest in a big marketing campaign?
+Does your assisted living facility offer memory care?
 What are you doing to set yourself apart?

-Existing facilities provide key reports that show stability: monthly statements with no material variances in cash flow or debt-to-equity ratios.
-It’s also necessary to have a strong 12-month history of profitability with at least two years of audited financial statements available.
+Existing facilities should provide reports showing monthly cash flow statements without material variances and debt to equity ratios.
+You should also have at least two years of audited financial statements and a 12-month history of profitability.
 Lenders need to know what your numbers look like to secure financing.

 What Are the Advantages and Disadvantages of an Assisted Living/Rehabilitation Facility Loan?

 Commercial financing such as assisted living/rehabilitation loans have advantages and disadvantages.